derekwilson/RamEater/AndroidSupport/releases/README.md

 # RamEater Release Archive
 This is the release archive for RamEater.
 If you cannot get an APK from google you can side-load it from here.

-It is also available from the [Amazon App Store](https://www.amazon.com/Derek-Wilson-RamEater/dp/B0B1LBJYY1/)
+It is also available from the [Amazon App Store](https://www.amazon.com/Derek-Wilson-RamEater/dp/B0B1LBJYY1/) and for [sideloading using Obtainium](https://derekwilson.net/static/obtainium.html)

 ## APKs